IPVanish was launched in 2012 by Mudhook Media Inc., an independent child of Highwinds Network Group in Orlando (Florida, the USA).

 How private is IPVanish?

-Unlike most other VPNs, IPVanish gives users the option to customize OpenVPN connections.
-For example, you can scramble your OpenVPN traffic to hide your VPN usage or select one of two OpenVPN ports (either 443 or 1194) to optimize your setup.
+Unlike with most VPNs, IPVanish users can customize OpenVPN connections.
+For instance, you can scramble your OpenVPN traffic to hide your VPN usage or select one of two OpenVPN ports (either 443 or 1194) to optimize your setup.

-Additional security features depend on the client that you’re using.
-The Windows client comes with IPv6 and DNS leak protection and an automatic kill switch, which will immediately disconnect your computer from the internet if the VPN cuts out.
-While any VPN provider can promise leak protection, we tested IPVanish’s claims with Do I Leak, DNS leak test, and IPLeak, all of which confirmed that our identities were secure with IPVanish.
+While the IPVanish apps on most platforms come with a variety of privacy-protecting features, what you’ll get depends on the client that you’re using.
+The Windows client is probably best-equipped, and comes with IPv6 and DNS leak protection and an automatic kill switch, which will immediately disconnect your computer from the internet if the VPN cuts out.

-Similarly, iPhone users can quickly set IPVanish to automatically start up for certain networks and stay off for others.
-With a deep set of security tools, a clearly described “zero-logs” policy, and no external breaches since the VPN’s creation in 2012, IPVanish seems to be an outstanding provider when it comes to privacy.
+With a superb set of security tools, a clearly defined “zero-logs” policy, and no external breaches since the VPN’s creation in 2012, IPVanish seems like a top-notch choice when it comes to privacy.

 How fast is IPVanish?

 To see if IPVanish is a truly fast VPN, we tested it on two 1Gbps lines, one in the US, one in the UK.
-We measured speeds using a variety of speed testing tools and services, including TestMy.net Ookla's Speedtest.
+To measure the speed performance, we run several benchmarking services - SpeedTest's website and command-line app, SpeedOf.me, nPerf.

 How good is IPVanish for streaming?